saikiran-gajjala/langgraph-agents/README.md

 - Open your browser and navigate to `http://localhost:5173` to access the frontend.
 - The backend server will be running on `http://localhost:8001`.

+### Sample Questions to test the chatbot
+- Which movie did Will Smith act in the year 2004?
+- Show me the details of the Titanic movie directed by nic by James Cameron?
+- Which movie did Will Smith act in the year 2004?
+- Show me all the movies directed by Christopher Nolan
+- Show me top five imdb rated movies?
+- Can you tell the movies count by each month between 2000 and 2005 by the Horror genre in a bar chart
+- Show a line chart of movie count for each year between 1990 and 2004
+- Show me a pie chart of movie genre counts for films released in 2003
+- Create a treemap of movie counts by genre, sized by IMDb votes
+- Show a scatter plot of runtime vs IMDb rating for movies released in the 2000s in dark mode
+- Display a stacked bar chart of critic vs viewer ratings by genre.

 ### Additional Notes
 - Ensure both the frontend and backend servers are running simultaneously for the application to function correctly.
 - You may need to configure environment variables as specified in the `.env.example` files in both the frontend and backend directories.
+- In order to run this application, MongoDB Atlas cluster that includes the sample database called **sample_mflix** should be included.